 A professional presentation was given at the American Society of Agronomy International Meetings in November 2019 in San Antonio Texas (Weeds and water: Farmer-driven questions answered with farmer-driven data).

-A retired USDA scientist has worked with a story-telling coach to create a story about how he first started working in cover-crop research 20 years ago.
+- A retired USDA scientist wrote and narrated a story about how he first started working in cover-crop research 20 years ago.